determined-ai/pdk/bring-your-own-model/readme.md

 &nbsp;
-## Step 2: Create the training pipeline
+## Step 3: Create the training pipeline

+As noted in the [deployment](../deploy/README.md) page, the pipeline configuration will be slightly different for environments that use shared folders, when compared to environments that use storage buckets.
+Read the instructions in the deployment page and inspect the `_on_prem_` version of the pipeline files to understand the differences.

-### Step 2-1: Select or create an image to define the training pipeline
+### Step 3-1: Select or create an image to define the training pipeline

 The process of automatically starting a MLDE experiment when new data is committed to the MLDM repository will unlikely change much.
 As such, the image currently in use in **training-pipeline.json** probably fits your needs.

 In case this is not the case or if you want to dig deeper into the details, all the files used to create this image are available in the **container/train** folder.
 These files can be edited and then used to build alternate images for a custom training pipeline.

-### Step 2-2: Define training-pipeline.json
+### Step 3-2: Define training-pipeline.json

 * Name this MLDM pipeline by changing the _pipeline.name_.
 * Make sure the input repo matches the MLDM repository where data is expected to be committed.